brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-05-after-groupon-livingsocials-ipo-is-planned.md

----
-layout: post
-title: After Groupon, LivingSocial's IPO is Planned
+# After Groupon, LivingSocial's IPO is Planned
----

 An American based e-commerce company - <a href="http://www.livingsocial.com/">LivingSocial</a>, has grown swiftly in the past 4 years.
 Started in 2007 as a deal of the day company with just 4 employees, it gained reputation and has reached greater heights.
 Initially it had been doing services like `PickYourFive` & `BuyYourFriendADrink` daily deals which were launched in 2009, and these services became the top grossing venture of LivingSocial.
 Since then, there was no turning back for the company.